weiziqianpsych/cookiemilk_tutorial/cookiemilk_tutorial/source/Part 2 A quick start.md

 ## 2.4 Step 4 Average graph

 If we are conducting a behavioral experiment, one of the possible analyses that we may want to do is to check how graphs differ between groups.
-Such a descriptive analysis can be done by generating average networks at the group level vis the function `average_graph`.
+Such a descriptive analysis can be done by generating average networks at the group level via the function `average_graph`.

 Here is an example, I will show you how can we generate an average graph based on data from three students.
 As shown below, different students used different key-terms in their concept maps.
 Student1 used the terms "A", "B", "C" and "D"; Student2 used the terms "B", "C", "E" and "F"; Student3 used the term "A", "C", "D" and "G".
 All of them construct three links based on their own key-terms.